 The Columbia River and its associated tributaries comprise one of the principal economic and environmental resources in the Pacific Northwest.
 Some 255 Federal and non-Federal dams have been constructed in the basin, making it one of the most highly developed basins in the world.
-Federal agencies have built 14 major multi-purpose projects on the Columbia and its tributaries, of which 4 are large storage reservoirs.
-The total active storage capacity of all the reservoirs in the Columbia River (U.S. and Canada) is about 56 million acre-feet.
+Federal agencies have built 14 major multi-purpose projects on the Columbia and its tributaries, of which four are large storage reservoirs.6 The total active storage capacity of all the reservoirs in the Columbia River (U.S. and Canada) is about 56 million acre-feet.
 This represents about 42 percent of the average annual volume runoff as measured at The Dalles.
 The four large Federal reservoirs have a storage capacity of just over 15 million acre-feet.
 Total active U.S. storage is a little over 35 million acre-feet, which includes about two million acre-feet of non-treaty storage at the Mica project in Canada.
 This represents about 63 percent of the basin's total active storage capability.
 In practice, however, some of the region's active storage is unavailable due to seasonal minimum elevation constraints implemented for various purposes, including fish and wildlife protection.

 The low storage-capacity to runoff-volume ratio means that the reservoir system has limited capability to shape river flows to best match seasonal electricity loads.
 The Pacific Northwest has historically been a winter-peaking region, yet river flows are highest in late spring when electricity load is generally the lowest.
-Because of this, the region has based its resource acquisition planning on critical hydro conditions, that is, the historical water year with the lowest runoff volume over the winter-peak demand period.
+Because of this, the region has based its resource acquisition planning on critical hydro conditions, that is, the historical water year7 with the lowest runoff volume over the winter-peak demand period.
 Under those conditions, the hydroelectric system produces about

-&lt;sup>8 These are the Grand Coulee, Libby, Hungry Horse, and Dworshak dams.
+6 These are the Grand Coulee, Libby, Hungry Horse, and Dworshak dams.

-&lt;sup>9 The water year or hydrologic year is normally defined by the USGS from the beginning of October through the end of September and denoted by the calendar year of the final nine months.
+7 The water year or hydrologic year is normally defined by the USGS from the beginning of October through the end of September and denoted by the calendar year of the final nine months.
 The water year of the Columbia River system, however, is modeled from the beginning of September (beginning of operation for reservoir refill) through the end of August.

-11,600 average megawatts of energy.
+11,600 average megawatts8 of energy.
 On average, over all runoff conditions, it produces nearly 16,300 average megawatts of energy, and in the wettest years it can produce about 19,000 average megawatts.
-For perspective, the annual average regional load is about 22,000 average megawatts.
+For perspective, the 2016 annual average regional load is expected to be in the range of 20,000 to 21,000 average megawatts.

 The current U.S. portion of the Columbia River Basin's hydroelectric system has a nameplate capacity of about 33,000 megawatts.
 Because of limited storage, however, the hydroelectric system cannot sustain that much power production for very long.
-Again using the critical hydro criterion, analyses show that the hydroelectric system could sustain about 26,000 megawatts over a 2-hour period, 24,000 megawatts over a 4-hour period and 19,000 megawatts over a 10-hour period.
+Again using the critical hydro criterion, analyses show that the hydroelectric system could sustain about 26,000 megawatts over a two-hour period, 24,000 megawatts over a four-hour period and 19,000 megawatts over a ten-hour period.
 These assessed capacity values are used for resource planning in the same way that the critical-year energy capability (11,600 average megawatts) is used.
-The assessed capacity values include the effects (a reduction) of carrying 900 megawatts of incremental within-hour balancing reserves and 1,100 megawatts of decremental balancing reserves.
+The assessed capacity values devoted to meeting firm load include the effects (a reduction) of carrying regional within-hour balancing reserves.